-To begin, exercise during pregnancy benefits the pregnant person and the baby in so many ways (1,2).
+There’s no debate that exercise during pregnancy benefits the pregnant person and the baby in so many ways (1,2).
 A non-exhaustive list of benefits conferred by prenatal exercise includes:

-· Prevention of excessive weight gain during pregnancy
+- Prevention of excessive weight gain during pregnancy

-· Reduction of the risk of pregnancy complications including gestational diabetes and preeclampsia
+- Reduction of the risk of pregnancy complications including gestational diabetes and preeclampsia

-· A decrease in maternal discomfort and injury, including the occurrence and severity of low-back pain
+- A decrease in maternal discomfort and injury, including the occurrence and severity of low-back pain

-· Prevention and improvement in the symptoms of depression
+- Prevention and improvement in the symptoms of depression

-· Possible reduction of the risk of medical interventions, including cesarean or instrument-assisted delivery
+- Possible reduction of the risk of medical interventions, including cesarean or instrument-assisted delivery

-· Improvement in the growth and functional capacity of the placenta which may provide protective reserves for baby if complications arise in labor
+- Improvement in the growth and functional capacity of the placenta which may provide protective reserves for baby if complications arise in labor

 So, what do you need to know to continue your exercise routine into pregnancy?

 Specifically, they recommend pregnant people engage in at least 150 minutes of moderate-intensity work every week (spread over multiple days).
 Moderate-intensity equates to a 4 to 6 out of 10 on a scale of perceived exertion.
 Another way to measure exertion is using the “talk test”.
-Pregnant individuals should be able to talk (but not sing) while carrying on their activity.
+You should be able to talk (but not sing) while carrying on their activity.
 For a variety of reasons, heart rate is not an accurate measure of workload during pregnancy and should be avoided.